Sharon Sibyl Gatt

 I have also completed the Director's Foundation Certificate at Raindance and taken Screenwriting courses.

-Most recently I have had the pleasure of debuting and performing my writing on the London stage.
+Most recently I have had the pleasure of debuting and performing my writing on the London stage, and have started teaching Archery.

 Find me on Social Media: